ben-eb/vimrc/README.md

 git clone git@github.com:ben-eb/vimrc.git ~/.vim/vimrc
 ```

 Then run `:BundleInstall` inside Vim to pull down all of the dependencies.
-Note that YouCompleteMe needs some further configuration, [see the repository](https://github.com/Valloric/YouCompleteMe) for more information.

 To get MatchTag to work with Twig filetypes;